 Eating a nutritious diet is a proven way to reduce the risk for heart disease.
-These are the elements of a heart healthy diet (amounts listed are for adults):
+These are the elements of a heart healthy diet and amounts listed are for adults:

 - Eat at least 5 servings of fruit and vegetables per day.
 Servings of vegetables could include 1 cup (20 g) of raw leafy greens, ½ cup (100 g) of cooked vegetables, or 6 oz.
 (180 ml) of vegetable juice.
 Servings of fruits could include 6 oz.
 (180 ml) of fruit juice, 1 medium fruit, or ½ cup (100-200 g) of fresh, frozen, or canned fruit.

 - Limit saturated and trans-fats by using olive oil, grapeseed oil, or other vegetable oils instead of butter or margarine.
 A tablespoon (14 g) of low-fat mayonnaise is another good substitute for butter or margarine.

 - Eat more chicken and fish and less red meat.
 Meats, poultry, and fish: 2 servings or less, such as 3 oz.
 (50 g) of cooked meats, poultry, or fish.

 - Choose whole-grain bread and cereal whenever possible.
 Grains and grain products: 7 to 8 servings, such as 1 slice of bread or ½ cup (82 g) of cooked Rice.

 - Limit or eliminate fast foods, which are often loaded with salt, sugar and fats.

 - If you drink alcohol, do so moderately.
 That means no more than two drinks a day if you’re a man, one if you’re a woman.